Churchyards provide vital green and quiet space, as well as vital homes for endangered species in some areas.

 Wilder Churches

-Working with the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust (BBOWT) we've begun Wilder Churches to support and encourage efforts to provide opportunities for wildlife in churchyards.
+Working with the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust (BBOWT) we have Wilder Churches to support and encourage efforts to provide opportunities for wildlife in churchyards.
 With almost 800 churchyards in the diocese, if each one provided some wildlife opportunities, it would create a valuable network for nature across the Thames Valley.

 If you’re already making space for wildlife, download and amend the editable “We’re Welcoming Wildlife” poster to highlight and explain your actions to visitors.
-You can also add a pin for your church to BBOWT’s 'Team Wilder' map so we can share the wildlife friendly churchyards across the diocese.
+Please also add a pin for your church to BBOWT’s 'Team Wilder' map so we can share the wildlife friendly churchyards across the diocese.

 Download the poster